 I am originally form Waukon, Iowa.
 I received my education in Sports and Recreation Management at the University of Northern Iowa in Cedar Falls.
 My duties include overseeing the aquatic center, adult sports and activities, as well as child care programming.
 My goal is to build upon the success of the programs that are already here, as well as develop new and exciting programs for the citizen's of Mason City.

 Ryan Olson, Fall 2013

-I grew up in Story City, IA and was always interested int recreation.
-After graduating from the University of Northern Iowa, I completed my intership with the Mason City Recreation Department in the summer of 2011.
-Before taking the position of Clubhouse Manager/Special Events Programmer for the City of Mason City, I worked in Garner, IA as the Recreation Coordinator for the Parks and Recreation Department.
+I grew up in Story City, Iowa and was always interested in recreation.
+After graduating from the University of Northern Iowa, I completed my internship with the Mason City Recreation Department in the summer of 2011.
+Before taking the position of Clubhouse Manager/Special Events Programmer for the City of Mason City, I worked in Garner, Iowa as the Recreation Coordinator for the Parks and Recreation Department.
 Some of my hobbies include being outside, playing sports and cheering on the Chicago Cubs!

 Julie Hamann, Summer 2013

 For the past six (6) years I've worked part-time for the Recreation Department.
 I work at the Adult Softball Complex in the concession stand for the summer and fall softball leagues.
 I enjoy working at "the diamonds" and getting to know the ball players and working with the rest of the crew (you to Doc).
 I also enjoy getting to catch a game or two every now and then!
 I am married to John and we have 2 grown children, JoElla 28 and John Jr. 26.
 We are also grandparents to Charlie Jane who is 4 years old.
 The rest of the year I enjoy spending time with the family and friends, VIKING football, get-togethers and Sunday BBQ.